NYPL-Simplified/Simplified-Android-Core/simplified-app-openebooks/README.md

 #### APK signing

-For signing releases, a keystore must be copied to `app/keystore.jks` and the following values set correctly in `$HOME/.gradle/gradle.properties`:
+For signing releases, a keystore must be copied to `release.jks` and the following values set correctly in `$HOME/.gradle/gradle.properties`:

 ~~~